Last Updated on Samuel Franklinby

 Gloomhaven Mindthief Guide – Cards, Builds, Perks, Enhancements & Items

-Our Mindthief Gloomhaven guide will help you have success with this high skill starting character through the campaign from initial scenario until your retirement.
-It features details on each individual card, the associated builds, perks, card enhancements and equipment to empower your sneaky character with additional utility or damage.
-The Mindthief is potentially the hardest initial starting character for first time players as they rely on a firm understanding of mechanics although at the same time offers the highest damage potential once players can learn how to leverage their cards for maximum success.
-As the name of this Gloomhaven character suggests the Mindthief is a specialist of the mind and thieving that creates a unique playstyle blend.
+Our Mindthief Gloomhaven guide will help you have success with this high skill starting character through the campaign from initial scenario until your mercenary retirement.
+It features details on each individual card, the associated builds, perks, card enhancements and equipment to empower your sneaky character with additional utility and damage.
+The Mindthief is potentially the hardest initial starting character in Gloomhaven for first time players as this class relies on a firm understanding of game mechanics although at the same time offers the highest damage potential once players can learn how to leverage their cards for maximum success.
+As the name of this Gloomhaven character suggests the Mindthief is a specialist of the mind and thieving that creates a unique playstyle blend for players to master.

 Visually the Mindthief is a presented as a Vermling which make recurring appearances across the wild and city scenarios of Gloomhaven as an enemy.
 While some do dwell in the city as inhabitants they are not the most welcome creatures and often retreat to the sewers where the smartest of them have been able to hone their psychic powers on the rat swarms located within.